Time is timeless and knowledge priceless if you believe you are the breath of life versus the embodiment of life. – Cindy Blackstock

 Given these other approaches to health, it seems logical that the separation from the natural environment as well as between the mind and body, that modern western medicine and culture have created, could be at the source of the problems many highly sensitive children face.
 Given that their sensory system is much more sensitive than most and as such they get overwhelmed by lesser amounts of toxicity, the imbalances in the environment created by our culture are dangerous to their physical and mental health.
 But other elements affect our health, food being a very important one.

-In the East, our relationship to food is also directly related to the environment.
-According to Tibetan Medicine, the consumption of food and drinks sustains life, which in itself is the basic foundation of Sousa-Rigpa or healing (Men-Tsee-Khang, 2009)[xxv].
+In the East, relationship to food is also directly related to the environment.
+According to Tibetan Medicine, the consumption of food and drinks sustains life, which in itself is the basic foundation of Sousa-Rigpa or healing (Men-Tsee-Khang, 2009)[xxx].
 Some foods and drinks are important to maintain and protect health and the body.
 But certain foods and drinks can cause physical and mental disorders due to its reaction against particular space, time and an individual’s elemental nature.
-To discover the positive and negative effects of foods and drinks our ancestors would continuously investigate and experiment with their diet.
-They invented their own specific dietary habit based on their experience of surviving in a particular region (Gyal, 2006, p.20)[xxvi] They would identify which foods and drinks maintain health, treat an imbalance or act as a precaution against disease.
+To discover the positive and negative effects of foods and drinks, our ancestors would continuously investigate and experiment with their diet.
+They invented their own specific dietary habit based on their experience of surviving in a particular region (Gyal, 2006, p.20)[xxxi] They would identify which foods and drinks maintain health, treat an imbalance or act as a precaution against disease.

-These health models acknowledge the complexity of health and are much more suited to understand highly sensitive people health than the western systems of thought.
+These health models are very useful as they acknowledge the complexity of health and are much more suited to understand highly sensitive people health than the western systems of thought.
 These belief systems understood long ago that the environment influences what goes on inside the body and how we are behaving in the world.
 Our environment is composed of many things: the “natural” or physical environment, the air we breathe, our dwellings, our food, etc. But the environment also includes our social life, the people we interact with and the quality of these interactions.